karen-nativ/Dependency-Graph/README.md

 ----------------------
 In order to run the tool, the user must first run the following command:

-   specman -64 -p 'config misc -lint_mode; load dependency_graph.e'
+   `specman -64 -p 'config misc -lint_mode; load dependency_graph.e'`

-If the dependency_grap.e file is not in the current directory, load it from a relative/absolute path.
+If the dependency_graph.e file is not in the current directory, load it from a relative/absolute path.

-NOTE - Make sure there aren't any modules in the environment named dependency_graph or dependency_util.
+> NOTE - Make sure there aren't any modules in the environment named dependency_graph or dependency_util.
        They will not be displayed in the graph.

 Afterward, the user must load the modules in the environment to Specman.
-Example: load my_top.e
+Example: `load my_top.e`

 ----------------------
 Usage
 ----------------------

-NOTE - The usage of the utility on sealed and encrypted modules is limited.
+> NOTE - The usage of the utility on sealed and encrypted modules is limited.
 The dependency graph tool creates a graph of direct and indirect dependencies, and has 2 primary uses:

 1. A dependency graph between modules.